 What is maximalist decor?

-Maximalist decor and interior design is all about getting the most out of your space possible.
-Using furnishings, accessories and colour, a maximalist home or room uses these to adorn the space with little to no space left empty.
-A maximalist loves to fill every corner with character and personality and typically doesn’t tend to be clutter free.
+Maximalist decor and interior design are all about getting the most out of your space possible.
+Using furnishings, accessories and colour, a maximalist home or room uses these to adorn the area with little to no space left empty.
+A maximalist loves to fill every corner with character and personality and typically doesn’t tend to be clutter-free.

 Leave no surface untouched when it comes to maximising on your decor and interior style.
 We love this bright and busy kitchen design that infuses the 90s with neon colours and bold patterns for a retro kitchen style.